Microsoft releases 'refined' Windows, revs up developers

 Microsoft shares closed up 2 percent at $34.35 on Nasdaq, outpacing generally higher markets.

-Ballmer also promised a "rapid release cycle" for Windows in future, abandoning its previous policy of making new versions of Windows every three years, in an effort to match Apple Inc and Google Inc.
+Ballmer also promised a "rapid release cycle" for Windows in future, abandoning its previous policy of making new versions of Windows every three years, in an effort to match Apple Inc (AAPL.O) and Google Inc (GOOG.O).

 THUMBS-UP FROM WINDOWS FANS